Adedeji44/Ade-s_Portfolio/README.md

 Background: We would like to track the word counts to analyse the main focus of the following webpage (included main and sub pages): https://www.verisk.com/.

 **Challenge:** Write a simple web scraper to achieve the above task?
-Please include details in your python notebook.
-Please explain how you validate your result and findings?

 ## [4.
 Air_Pollution_Data_Exploration - MIT Project](https://github.com/Adedeji44/Air_Pollution_Data_Exploration)
 ### - Dimentionality Reduction - PCA and t-SNE